-In the case of goal 3, there are a variety of link layer technologies that violate the assumptions required to implement IP at the network layer: that an immediate endto-end forwarding path exists between endpoints, that the maximum round trip time is not excessive and that the endto-end packet drop probability is small [10]; or that the underlying physical transport is packet rather than circuit based, as in some forms of optical networking.
+In the case of goal 3, there are a variety of link layer technologies that violate the assumptions required to implement IP at the network layer: that an immediate end-to-end forwarding path exists between endpoints, that the maximum round trip time is not excessive and that the end-to-end packet drop probability is small [10]; or that the underlying physical transport is packet rather than circuit based, as in some forms of optical networking.
 Some in the community see this effect as so inescapable that they have proposed simply abandoning the goal of a common service and replacing it with a common system of metadata to describe and control the inherent heterogeneity emerging at network layer [9].

 Thus, IP is gradually loosing its effectiveness in the role of the common service, both in terms of its ability to support new types of application services and its ability to integrate new types of networks.
 The gradual balkanization that this is producing exposes the limits of IP's deployment scalability.
-Now suppose we wanted a network that could scale beyond these limits, and that we believe such a network is possible.
+Now suppose we wanted a network that could scale beyond these limits, and that we believed such a network was possible.
 How would we design a new common service in order to achieve it?

-The obvious place to turn for guidance is the E2E Principle.
-As we have remarked above, our interpretation of the E2E Principle tells us that a network service that is sufficiently generic and which does not consume resources that are too valuable or scarce will exhibit be scalable.
+The obvious place to turn for guidance would be the E2E Principle.
+As we have remarked above, our interpretation of the E2E Principle tells us that a network service that is sufficiently generic and which does not consume resources that are too valuable or scarce will be scalable.
 The problems emerging in the ability of IP to serve as the unifying protocol shows that either

-• It is not generic enough, or

-• It is consuming resources that are too scarce or too valuable
+- It is not generic enough, or - It is consuming resources that are too scarce or too valuable

-We rule out the latter for IP, as well as for other solutions discussed, which adhere strongly to the principle of specifying semantics for network services provided at the intermediate node which limit the maximum consumption on behalf of each independent service request.
-The example under discussion here is best effort reliability and limited MTU in IP datagram service.
-Other examples we will discuss include the Internet Backplane Protocol and Ephemeral State Management (sec.
-6.1.1 and 6.1.2).
+We rule out the latter as a source of non-scalability in IP, as well as for other solutions we discuss later which adhere strongly to the use of weak semantics and limited service to bounds the maximum consumption of resources by any atomic service implemented at the intermediate node.
+In the case of IP datagram delivery, this takes of form of best effort reliability and limited MTU.
+Other examples of solutions that adhere to this approach include Logistical Networking and Ephemeral State Management (sec.
+6.1).

-If we look at what applications want that IP doesn't give them, chief among them are storage and processing of data in transit, i.e. at intermediate nodes.
+Thus, turning to increasing the generality of IP, if we look at what services applications want that IP doesn't model, chief among them are storage and processing of data in transit, i.e. at intermediate nodes.
 On the other hand, these services, unlike IP datagram delivery, are inherently local to the intermediate node, rather than being defined across a homogeneous network layer.
 Thus, they are more analogous to the link layer, which connects adjacent nodes.
 Thus, we propose to generalize the view of layer 2 to include local storage and processing services.
-We call to this more general layer, which includes link, storage and processing as coequal elements, the local layer (Figure 1).
+We call this more general layer, which includes link, storage and processing as coequal elements, the local layer (Figure 1).